jesster2k10/react-native-bubble-select/README.md

 - the title of each bubble must be unique else the wrong element may be returned
 - hot reloading does not work #3
 - selection handlers are not triggered
+- after 5 items are selected, the picker rests, likewise with removed.

 ## Roadmap